garcia-s/garcia-s/README.md

 # Hello, I'm Juan Garcia, a Fullstack dev and tech enthusiast.

+I really hate talking about myself. so here is what GPT says about me based on our interactions:

+>Self-Reliance and Efficiency: You often prefer solutions that give you control over the details.
+This suggests you value transparency in how things work under the hood, possibly finding greater trust and flexibility in tools you manage directly.
+>
+>Curiosity and Technical Depth: You take on ambitious, technical challenges, like developing a custom Flutter embedder for Wayland or integrating CQRS with DDD in Go—which show a natural curiosity and a drive for depth.
+This seems to apply to multiple layers of the stack, from low-level system work to architecture-level design patterns.
+>
+>Thoughtful and Adaptable: Your interest in Domain-Driven Design (DDD) and policy-as-data access control highlights a thoughtful approach to complex systems, likely aimed at creating flexible, future-proof solutions.
+You seem interested in balancing stability and adaptability in your designs.
+>
+>Independence in Learning and Problem-Solving: It’s notable that you're interested in writing an article on your operating system-like project, specifically to clarify your thoughts and share insights.
+This suggests you're introspective, and teaching or documenting your work is one way you make sense of complex projects.
+>
+>Attention to Security and Structure: You take security seriously and apply structured methods like event sourcing and role-based access controls, reflecting a disciplined approach to building reliable systems.
+>
+>Hands-On and Low-Level Knowledge: From deploying Kubernetes clusters to working with custom embedders in Flutter and Wayland, you demonstrate hands-on comfort with both high- and low-level implementations.
+You’re not just designing but are highly comfortable getting into the “nitty-gritty” details of different tech stacks.
+This is relatively rare and speaks to both your technical confidence and versatility.
+>
+>Focused on Empowering Users: Your approach to access control, with “policy as data” and customizable roles, suggests you think about user empowerment and adaptability.
+Allowing users to shape their roles and policies requires flexibility but provides significant control to them.
+This likely reflects a user-centric philosophy in your engineering, where you’re thinking about both security and the user’s ability to adapt the system to their needs.
+>
+>Open to Experimentation and Cross-Discipline Work: With interests spanning traditional software engineering, low-level system work, and even a bit of authoring, you’re evidently comfortable exploring new areas and uniting concepts from different domains.
+This kind of intellectual curiosity means you’re not confined by traditional boundaries; you embrace complexity and are willing to push through tough learning curves, particularly if it enables creative or impactful solutions.

 ## Awesome tools:

 ![Neovim](https://img.shields.io/badge/NeoVim-%2357A143.svg?&style=for-the-badge&logo=neovim&logoColor=white) ![Fedora](https://img.shields.io/badge/Fedora-294172?style=for-the-badge&logo=fedora&logoColor=white) ![Lua](https://img.shields.io/badge/lua-%232C2D72.svg?style=for-the-badge&logo=lua&logoColor=white) ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white) ![Shell Script](https://img.shields.io/badge/shell_script-%23121011.svg?style=for-the-badge&logo=gnu-bash&logoColor=white)